 Check out Lisa’s Facebook page for details of the summit and the other incredible speakers in the line up this week.

 P.S.
-Are you a business owner struggling with mindset during this chaotic time?
+Are you a business owner struggling mentally or emotionally during this chaotic time?

 I’d like to invite you to book a free coaching session with me (valued at $200).
 This is too hard to do alone!